 First is the ability to remotely feed your pet, and this is quite a big one.
 Many pet cameras offer the chance to offer treats – which is a neat way to interact with your pet at home.
 And while it’s far from ideal, some also include the ability to feed your pet as well.
 If you know you’re going to be home late for your dog – or away for the weekend and leaving your cat – being able to feed them without them greedily scoffing the food the second you leave the house is a big win.

 Many pet cameras, like the brand new Pawbo Munch, also have built-in entertainment.
 The ability to speak to your pet is great – and while sounds, lights, lasers might sound more like a nightclub than a pet camera – dogs and cats go mad for them.

-The last thing to think about is dogs vs cats.
+The last thing to think about is dogs versus cats.
 The cameras we've listed below will be suited to both.
-Furbo has barking detection built-in so is naturally geared towards dogs, while we think cats might just prefer the Pawbo+ laser chasing – or just totally turn their nose up at it.
+Furbo has barking detection built-in, so is naturally geared towards dogs, while we think cats might just prefer the Pawbo+ laser chasing – or just totally turn their nose up at it.

 Here's a run-down of the leading pet cameras, and we'll be testing more in the coming weeks.

 The Petcube Bites blends a home camera with a treat dispenser, all of which is controlled and viewed via the partner app.
 The unit itself is quite big, although looks fairly natural in the home with its brushed metal body.